Vilazodone

 Vilazodone, sold under the brand name Viibryd among others, is a medication used to treat major depressive disorder.
-It is taken by mouth.
+It is classified as a serotonin modulator and is taken by mouth.

-Common side effects include nausea, diarrhea, and trouble sleeping.
-Serious side effects may include increased suicidal thoughts or actions in those under the age of 25, serotonin syndrome, bleeding, mania, pancreatitis, and SIADH.
-Vilazodone may cause less emotional blunting than typical SSRIs and SNRIs.
+Its common side effects include nausea, diarrhea, and trouble sleeping.
+Serious side effects may include increased suicidal thoughts or actions in those under the age of 25, serotonin syndrome, bleeding, activation of mania or hypomania, pancreatitis, seizures, angle-closure glaucoma, and sexual dysfunction.

+Vilazodone may cause a syndrome of inappropriate antidiuretic hormone secretion (SIADH).
+Vilazodone may cause less emotional blunting than typical selective serotonin reuptake inhibitors (SSRIs) and serotonin–norepinephrine reuptake inhibitors (SNRIs).
 A withdrawal syndrome may occur if the dose is rapidly decreased.
 Use during pregnancy and breastfeeding is not generally recommended.
 It is in the serotonin modulator class of medications and is believed to work both as an SSRI and activator of the 5-HT1A receptor.

 Vilazodone was approved for medical use in the United States in 2011 and in Canada in 2018.
 In 2019, it was the 334th most commonly prescribed medication in the United States, with more than 900 thousand prescriptions.
-The drug lost patent protection in June 2022 for adults, and is scheduled to lose exclusivity for pediatrics in July 2023.
-Generic versions have been approved by the U.S. Food and Drug Administration (FDA).
+The drug lost patent protection in June 2022 for adults and in July 2023 for pediatrics.
+Generic versions have been approved by the US Food and Drug Administration.

 Medical uses

-Seven controlled efficacy trials were conducted of vilazodone for treatment of major depressive disorder (MDD).
+Seven controlled efficacy trials were conducted of vilazodone for treatment of major depressive disorder.
 Five of these trials showed no significant influence of vilazodone over placebo on depressive symptoms.
 In the remaining two trials, small but significant advantages of vilazodone over placebo were found.
 According to these two eight-week trials in adults, vilazodone has an antidepressant response after one week of treatment.
 After eight weeks it resulted in a 13% greater response than placebo.
 Remission rates, however, were not significantly different versus placebo.

-According to FDA staff in 2011, "it is unknown whether vilazodone has any advantages compared to other drugs in the antidepressant class."
+According to the US Food and Drug Administration in 2011, "it is unknown whether vilazodone has any advantages compared to other drugs in the antidepressant class."
 A 2019 review stated that "present studies do not suggest the superiority of vilazodone compared with other antidepressants."

-Development of vilazodone for generalized anxiety disorder (GAD) has been stopped as of 2017.
-While there is tentative evidence of a small benefit in GAD, there is a high rate of side effects.
+Development of vilazodone for generalized anxiety disorder has been stopped as of 2017.
+While there is tentative evidence of a small benefit in generalized anxiety disorder, there is a high rate of side effects.